-Advanced and beginning novel writing courses, as well as one week courses on plotting and more are taught online through UCLA Writers Program and through Stanford University.
-One-on-one mentoring/manuscript consultation is also available, either through UCLA or privately.
+Advanced and beginning novel writing courses, as well as one week courses on plotting and more are taught online through UCLA Writers Program.
+One-on-one manuscript consultation is also available, either through UCLA or privately.
 Please see the following links for more details and/or contact me for more information.

 Once you've finished your novel, you're too close to the material to really see the story holes and other flaws.
 I work with story structure because 99% of the novels I have worked on for agents (or privately) didn't begin to work until the structure worked.
 This is work I love and I approach it as a novelist, writing teacher, and book critic.

 John Irving doesn't write without knowing the shape of his novel, and neither should you.
 Many times it is helpful to have a professional look at your detailed (10 to 30 pages) synopsis to find story holes, deepen character arcs, add in reveals and moral choices, and more.

 I read your novel thoroughly and track change it, as well as supplying a detailed editorial letter.
 I focus on character arcs, story holes, reversals and reveals, moral choices, theme, pacing, and more.
 Because the editor/writer relationship has to be perfect, I offer writers a free edit of the first two pages of the book.

 Please contact me for pricing details and for more information.